Suspected Immune Disorders: Evaluation, Diagnosis and Treatment

 - Present all of this diagnostic information to an expert team to decide how we might be able to help and what specialists will need to be involved

 - Schedule a one-day visit in our Immune Dysregulation Clinic for additional testing, examination and consultation with the selected team of pediatric specialists

-The day of the clinic visit is carefully scheduled to ensure that all relevant specialists are able to evaluate the child, collect samples for testing, and consult with caregivers.
+The day of the clinic visit is carefully scheduled to ensure that all relevant specialists are able to evaluate your child, collect samples for testing, and consult with caregivers.

-After testing and individual examinations are complete, the team of specialists meets to review the child’s case and decide on a plan for establishing a diagnosis and beginning treatment.
-At a family meeting, the team presents that plan and answers any questions the child or caregivers may have.
+After testing and individual examinations are complete, the team of specialists will meet to review your child’s case and decide together on a plan for establishing a diagnosis and beginning treatment.

-Each patient family receives a summary letter with the details of the treatment plan.
-This is also shared with the child’s referring physician and any other specialists who will play a role in the child’s ongoing care after leaving CHOP.
+After your child’s appointment, you will receive a summary letter with details of your child’s treatment plan.
+This letter will also be shared with your child’s referring physician and any other specialists who will be part of your child’s ongoing care after leaving CHOP.

 Diagnosing a child’s immune disorder

 The specialists in the Immune Dysregulation Program are often, but not always, able to provide a diagnosis to children who come to a clinic visit without one.
 The diagnostic process can take some time, especially if genetic testing is required.
 Our team is developing streamlined methods to speed genetic diagnosis by searching first for the mutations known to be associated with identified immune dysregulation disorders.

 Until a diagnosis is made, our specialists use the information that is known — the patient’s history and symptoms, the data from testing, and knowledge of what treatments are effective for similar conditions — to make recommendations for a treatment plan.
 Changes to the plan are made over time based on the child’s response to treatment, the evolving course of the disorder and new information about the underlying cause of the condition.